ConnectedLib/connectedlib10/modules/youth-development/section-3-1.md

 Does technology like smartphones support or undermine the individual process?
 Pyschologist Sherry Turkle argues that mobile phones are “digital tethers” that enable parents to keep track of their child even when they aren’t in the same physical space.
 Other research have found that parents and youth are closer than ever, which may undermine the autonomy that teens are seeking during adolescence.
 Still, technologies like smartphones may give youth opportunities for greater independence and mobility, allowing parents to feel more at ease allowing their teen to go places without them.

-Families can also use digital media to bring them together via joint media engagement--activities like watching movies or playing video games together.
+Families can also use digital media to bring them together via _joint media engagement_ — activities like watching movies or playing video games together.
 Some devices can get in the way of family closeness; for instance, family members may use mobile and tablet devices separately while at home instead of engaging with one another.<sup><a name="4" href="#fn2">2</a></sup>

 <div class="reflection">